Managing Yandex StoreDoc cluster hosts

 Warning

-If you cannot connect to the host you added, check that the Yandex StoreDoc cluster security group is configured correctly for the host's subnet.
+If you cannot connect to the new host, check the Yandex StoreDoc cluster‘s security group settings for its subnet.

 Updating a host